 What Services Are Typically Covered?

-Since dental insurance is designed to encourage preventive care, you are likely to find most policies cover 80-100% preventive services.
+Since dental insurance is designed to encourage preventive care, you are likely to find most policies cover 80-100% preventive our-services.
 These often include dental checkups and cleanings, x-rays, dental sealants, and fluoride treatments.
-They’ll also pay somewhere in the range of 70-80% of minor restorative services such as dental fillings, and between 50-70% of major restorative services like dental crowns, bridges, or dentures.
+They’ll also pay somewhere in the range of 70-80% of minor restorative our-services such as dental fillings, and between 50-70% of major restorative our-services like dental crowns, bridges, or dentures.

 Making sure to see your dentist for your regular dental checkups and cleanings is one of the best ways you can take advantage of your dental benefits.
 Not only are you able to take care of your teeth and gums now, but you are preventing future problems from developing, and you’re saving yourself a substantial amount of money in the long run.